Resonance Disorders

 Hypernasality

-• Velopharyngeal mislearning
+• VP mislearning

-• Oronasal fistula (e.g., in individuals with a history of cleft palate; trauma to the oral cavity; or ablative surgery in the oral cavity)
+Oronasal fistula (e.g., in individuals with a history of cleft palate, trauma to the oral cavity, or ablative surgery in the oral cavity)

-• May result in hypernasality only if the fistula size is large—small fistulas may cause nasal emission on anterior sounds but not necessarily hypernasality; some fistulas are asymptomatic.
+• May result in hypernasality only if the fistula is large—small fistulas may cause nasal emission on anterior sounds but not necessarily hypernasality; some fistulas are asymptomatic.

 Hyponasality